New students must complete the following steps in order to become an IVC student and register for classes.

 STEP 4: Attend Advisement (Matriculation Part 3)

 Once your placement results for English/ESL and math are available in MySite, you may complete advisement.
-Advisement sessions can be completed online or through in-person group sessions.
+Advisement sessions can be completed online or virtually via Zoom sessions.

 During advisement sessions, you can expect to learn about: